Project Manager Roles and Responsibilities – here’s what you need to know

 The Project Manager must respond quickly to what is happening in the project.
 If a certain part of the project can drag on, it should implement an appropriate plan to minimize the negative effects of such a situation (e.g. through an appropriate allocation of resources).
 He should be in constant contact with the client to report changes in the project or to answer his questions.

 One thing is certain for all roles of a Project Manager: he or she must be a well-organized and conscientious person.
 To achieve this, Project Managers use many interesting and helpful tools.
-We have described the most important of them – check it out! (<- link do narzędzi dla PM-ów)
+We have described the most important tools for Project Managers – check it out!

 List of the duties and responsibilities